Updated on 2010-06-13

 docker exec -it kodi-mariadb mysql -u root -p

 This command will open an interactive session in MariaDB console inside the container.

 GRANT ALL ON *.* TO 'kodi'@'%' IDENTIFIED BY 'kodi'; FLUSH PRIVILEGES;

 ;) at the end of SQL statements.
 Enter

-Now your MySQL database is set up.
-Follow this Wiki article to set up your Kodi instances to work with MySQL database you have just created.
+Now your MariaDB database is set up.
+Follow this Wiki article to set up your Kodi instances to work with MariaDB database you have just created.

 Note: This article has been updated on 2020-06-13.
 Instead of abandoned

 hypriot/rpi-mysql Docker image it is recommended to use